Finance & Tax Consultants

 Australia’s new policy limiting foreign buyers of existing homes is a bold initiative aimed at enhancing housing affordability.
 This shift not only prioritizes local buyers but also encourages a more balanced property market.
 While it remains to be seen how effective these measures will be, they represent a clear acknowledgment of the challenges many Australians face in securing affordable housing.

-As the policy rolls out in April 2025, stakeholders across the property market—including real estate agents, developers, and potential buyers—will be closely monitoring its impacts.
+With the ban now extended to 30 June 2029, stakeholders across the property market, including real estate agents, developers, and potential buyers, will be closely monitoring its impacts.
 Ensuring that Australian families can find and afford homes remains a crucial goal, one that will require ongoing attention and innovative solutions in the years to come.

 Check out our SMSF page.